mauricio/mauricio.github.com/_posts/2015-01-06-building-a-prefix-tree-in-scala.md

                   r #word node

 Here we have a tree with the names `johann`, `john` and `john naur`.
-If we remove `john naur` we have to remove the whole `naur` suffix but leave `john` untouched since we also have `john` as an actual name, so what needs to happen is that we need to reach that last `r` node, walk up to `u`, delete the reference to the `r` node at it's children, this will make `u` not have any children and since it isn't a word node it means that we have to remove it, we keep repeating this until we reach the `n` that is the end of `john`, we again delete the reference to the `n` node for `naur` that is on it and since this node is  a word node our delete process has to stop.
+If we remove `john naur` we have to remove the whole `naur` suffix but leave `john` untouched since we also have `john` as an actual name, so what needs to happen is:

+* reach that last `r` node;
+* walk up to `u`;
+* delete the reference to the `r` node at it's children, this will make `u` not have any children and since it isn't a word node it means that we have to remove it;

+We keep repeating this until we reach the `n` that is the end of `john`, we again delete the reference to the `n` node for `naur` that is on it and since this node is  a word node our delete process has to stop.

 As you can see, deleting a word from our prefix tree is a quite complicated operation.
 As with `contains`, you're better off if you build the tree and avoid removing items from it.